There is a growing threat to your retirement savings, and you probably are not aware of it.

 How strong is strong?
 Eight characters?
 How about 10 characters?

 Try at least 16 to 25.
 That’s what the folks at LMG Security — which provides cybersecurity and digital forensics services — recommend.
 Other experts agree.

 LMG says its penetration testers can break down an eight-character password hash — a scrambled version of the password — in anywhere from less than eight hours to about seven days, depending on the nature of the hash.

-It takes them a bit longer to crack a 16-character password hash — 6.5 trillion years to 147 trillion years, although LMG notes that “well-funded malicious actors” likely could do so more quickly.
+It would take a bit longer to crack a 16-character password hash — up to more than 147 trillion years, although LMG notes that “well-funded malicious actors” likely could do so more quickly.

 Use password managers carefully

 Password managers provide a great service, and they have a solid reputation for keeping your information secure.

 But a detail in the WSJ story might give you pause when considering whether to use a password manager.

 Alight Solutions, a 401(k) plan record-keeper, says 401(k) plan participants who give passwords to third-party services that aggregate passwords or financial-account data might not be reimbursed if “our investigation determines that a fraud event is traceable” to such a service, the WSJ reports.

 (Alight Solutions is the 401(k) plan record-keeper that allegedly released Bartnett’s $240,000 to the fraudster who attacked her account.)